kubernetes/ingress-nginx/docs/deploy/index.md

 Rancher Desktop provides Kubernetes and Container Management on the desktop.
 Kubernetes is enabled by default in Rancher Desktop.

 Rancher Desktop uses K3s under the hood, which in turn uses Traefik as the default ingress controller for the Kubernetes cluster.
-To use NGINX ingress controller in place of the default Traefik, disable Traefik from Preference > Kubernetes menu.
+To use Ingress-Nginx Controller in place of the default Traefik, disable Traefik from Preference > Kubernetes menu.

-Once traefik is disabled, the NGINX ingress controller can be installed on Rancher Desktop using the default [quick start](#quick-start) instructions.
+Once traefik is disabled, the Ingress-Nginx Controller can be installed on Rancher Desktop using the default [quick start](#quick-start) instructions.
 Follow the instructions described in the [local testing section](#local-testing) to try a sample.

 ### Cloud deployments